 When you start thinking like this as a CEO, you’ll find yourself able to shift, move, and grow.
 Just because you are the CEO, remember that training is essential.
 I remember when we went on tour.
 I taught childcare business owners that most employees improve their performance by 65% when the CEO is present.

 Now, I’m not asking you to be present every single day, especially for those of you who have multiple locations, but I am telling you that your influence and your appearance really does change and shift the mind of those who follow your vision.
-In training, be quick to give positive feedback concerning your vision for success and immediate duplication.
+Uplevel your childcare business systems today with the Jumpstart Business Booster, click here.

 This is your coach, Andrea Dickerson here, with iownadaycare.com.
-Check out my all new Staff Training Course by clicking here to train your staff to be productive in your childcare business by you discovering the systems that you need in place.
+Check out my Jumpstart Business Booster by clicking here to systemize your staff to be productive in your childcare business.